chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 file content to determine if a file should be updated.
 If the checksum of the content matches, Chef makes no further changes.

+`file` (with `content` parameter), `cookbook_file`, `remote_file` and `template` resources all use checksums.

-SHA-256 was chosen because no known collisions have been found.
+.notes SHA-256 was chosen because no known collisions have been found.
 MD5 has known published collision attacks, as does SHA-0.
 SHA-1 has theoretical collisions found.

-`file` (with `content` parameter), `cookbook_file`, `remote_file` and `template` resources all use checksums.

 # file